New

-New approach to immunotherapy leads to
+approach to immunotherapy leads to complete response in

-complete response in breast cancer patient unresponsive to
+breast cancer patient unresponsive to other treatments

-A novel approach to immunotherapy developed by researchers at the
+A novel approach to immunotherapy developed by researchers at

-part of the National Institutes of Health.
+NCI is part of the National Institutes of Health.

 “We’ve developed a high-throughput method to identify mutations

-present in a cancer that are recognized by the immune system,” Dr.
+present in a cancer that are recognized by the immune system,”

-because this new approach to immunotherapy is dependent on
+But because this new approach to immunotherapy is dependent on

-mutations, not on cancer type, it is in a sense a blueprint we can
+mutations, not on cancer type, it is in a sense a blueprint we

-use for the treatment of many types of cancer.”
+can use for the treatment of many types of cancer.”

-The new immunotherapy approach is a modified form of adoptive cell
+The new immunotherapy approach is a modified form of adoptive

-cancers that start in the lining of organs, that have lower levels
+epithelial cancers, or cancers that start in the lining of

-of mutations, such as stomach, esophageal, ovarian, and breast
+esophageal, ovarian, and breast cancers.

 In an ongoing phase 2 clinical trial, the investigators are

-developing a form of ACT that uses tumor-infiltrating lymphocytes
+developing a form of ACT that uses tumor-infiltrating

-response against the tumor.
+immune response against the tumor.

 A patient with metastatic breast cancer came to the trial after

-receiving multiple treatments, including several chemotherapy and
+receiving multiple treatments, including several chemotherapy

-hormonal treatments, that had not stopped her cancer from
+and hormonal treatments, that had not stopped her cancer from

 progressing.
 To treat her, the researchers sequenced DNA and RNA